jlunder00/TMN_DataGen/README.md

 A tool for generating and processing dependency trees for training Graph Matching Networks on natural language inference and text similarity tasks.

-## CSCD584 Submission Instructions

-This section provides specific instructions for setting up TMN_DataGen for use with the Tree-Matching-Networks package in the CSCD584 submission.
 Note: this has not been tested in other environments.
 It is possible there are issues preventing it from working in environments other than my own.

 ### Creating Embedding Cache for Demo or Evaluation